GTRekter/Linksaengnim/03-controlplane/README.md

-# Service Mesh
+# Control Plane

 Linkerd Service Mesh has a two layer archtitecture with:
-- Control Plane: composed by the destination, policy, identity, sp-validatior and proxy-injector controllers
+- **Control Plane:** composed by the destination, policy, identity, sp-validatior and proxy-injector controllers
-- Data Plane: composed by the proxies running alongside the applications in the same pod and taking care of managin all the inbound/outbound communications.
+- **Data Plane:** composed by the proxies running alongside the applications in the same pod and taking care of managin all the inbound/outbound communications.

 The Control Plane and the proxies communicate via gRPC, while the proxies communivate via HTTP/2.